Modeling Cell Populations Measured By Flow Cytometry With Covariates Using Sparse Mixture of Regressions: Methodology

 \end{prop}

 This generalization to a binned data representation can be thought of as trading off some data resolution for significant computational savings in practice.
 To illustrate, the entire set of 3d particles collected during the Gradients 2 cruise, divide into about $T=300$ hourly cytograms containing $n_t \simeq 100,000$ particles each.
 This occupies $d \cdot \sum_{t=1}^T n_t$ doubles, or $800$ Mb in memory for $d=3$.
-Equally burdensome is the size of the responsibilities $\{\gamma_{itk}\}_{i,t,k}$ and densities of each particle with respect to all $K$ clusters, which are each $\sum_t (n_t \cdot K \cdot d)$ doubles, or $2.5$ Gb for $K=10$.
-By contrast, when binned with $D=40$, the 40 Mb in memory.
+Equally burdensome is the size of the responsibilities $\{\gamma_{itk}\}_{i,t,k}$ (to be defined shortly in Section~\ref{sec:em}) and densities of each particle with respect to all $K$ clusters, which are each $\sum_t (n_t \cdot K \cdot d)$ doubles, or $2.5$ Gb in memory for $K=10$.
+By contrast, when binned with $D=40$, this becomes $40$ Mb in memory.

-The \textit{biomass} representation of data uses carbon quotas -- the amount of carbon in each particle, in pgC per cell -- $C_i^{(t)}:=\text{Biomass}(y_i^{(t)}),$ instead of repeated particle counts as multiplicities, and the \textit{binned} biomass representation of data aggregates the total carbon biomass in each bin, as $ C_b^{(t)} = \sum_{i: i\in A_b^{(t)}} \text{Biomass}(y_i^{(t)})$.
+The \textit{biomass} representation of data uses carbon quotas -- the amount of carbon in each particle, in pgC per cell -- $C_i^{(t)}:=\text{Biomass}(\y_i^{(t)}),$ instead of repeated particle counts as multiplicities, and the \textit{binned} biomass representation of data aggregates the total carbon biomass in each bin, as $ C_b^{(t)} = \sum_{i: i\in A_b^{(t)}} \text{Biomass}(\y_i^{(t)})$.
 The data analysis in our paper uses the binned biomass representation.

 From a modeling viewpoint, the carbon biomass representation is an attractive alternative to the particle count representation because our cytograms have highly imbalanced particle clusterings, a setting in which mixture models generally perform poorly \citep{em-convergence-properties}.
 From a biogeochemical standpoint, biomass distributions are meaningful since cell count is usually inversely proportional to particle size: small cells tend to dominate numerically the ocean due to their smaller size and lesser expenditure of biochemical resources \citep{Maranon2015}.